'You cannot be serious': McEnroe to call his own lines

 "I'm sure there will be some umpires out there that will be saying, 'See, it wasn't as easy as you thought it was,'" McEnroe, 56, told Reuters.
 "It's undoubtedly true."

-He added, "Who would want a job where the only way you get recognised is if you made a mistake?"
+He added, "Who would want a job where the only way you get recognized is if you made a mistake?"

 McEnroe will take on Blake, 35, once ranked fourth in the world, as part of the PowerShares Series for former champions over age 30.
 Andy Roddick faces Jim Courier in the other match in Lincoln, Nebraska, with the winners meeting for the title.
 The matches are just one set.